Form and Function

-Known as “the world’s fastest couch potato,” the Greyhound is quiet, calm and extremely well-mannered indoors.
-They are good with other dogs, and with other pets if raised with them; outdoors, they tend to chase any small thing that moves.
-They are very sensitive and sometimes timid.
-Despite their independent nature, they are eager to please.
+Known as “the world’s fastest couch potato,” the Greyhound is quiet, calm, and extremely well-mannered indoors.
+They are good with other dogs, and with other pets if raised with them.
+Outdoors, they may tend to chase any small thing that moves.
+They are reserved with strangers, very sensitive, and sometimes timid.
+Despite their independent nature, they are eager to please those they trust.

-The Greyhound needs daily exercise, but he is a sprinter, not an endurance runner.
-His needs can thus be met with a chance to run, or by a longer walk on leash.
-He loves to run and chase outdoors, and can easily run into danger at great speed unless exercised in a safe area.
-He is not amenable to living outdoors.
+The Greyhound needs daily exercise, but it is a sprinter, not an endurance runner.
+Give this dog a chance to run in a safe location or provide longer walks on leash.
+The Greyhound loves to run and chase outdoors, and can easily run into danger at great speed unless exercised in a safe area.
 Greyhounds relish creature comforts and must have soft bedding and warmth.
 The coat is extremely easy to care for, needing only occasional brushing to remove dead hair.

-to anesthesia and are prone to lacerations and tail-tip injuries.
+- Note: Racing injuries, especially toe, hock, and muscle injuries, are common in retired racing dogs.
+Greyhounds are sensitive to barbiturate anesthesia and are prone to lacerations and tail-tip injuries.